Jayasimman27/calenderAI/README.md

-# 🗓️ TailorTalk
+# 🗓️ calenderAI

 An intelligent AI assistant that helps you manage your Google Calendar through natural language conversations.
-Built with FastAPI, LangChain, and Streamlit.
+Built with FastAPI (backend) and React + Vite (frontend).

 ## 🚀 Features

 - **Natural Language Calendar Management**: Ask TailorTalk to create, update, or delete calendar events using plain English
 - **Smart Event Scheduling**: Automatically parse dates, times, and event details from your requests
-- **Real-time Calendar Integration**: Direct integration with Google Calendar API
+- **Real-time Google Calendar Integration**: Direct integration with Google Calendar API using OAuth2
-- **Beautiful Chat Interface**: Modern Streamlit-based UI for seamless interaction
+- **Modern Chat UI**: Beautiful React-based interface with Google login and interactive chat bot
 - **RESTful API**: FastAPI backend for easy integration with other applications

 ## 📁 Project Structure